turbot/steampipe-mod-azure-insights/dashboards/sql/docs/sql_server_detail.md

-This dashboard answers the following questions for each virtual machine:
+This dashboard answers the following questions for each sql server:

 - How is the server is configured?
 - What tags are applied?
 - How is encryption configured?
+- Is vulnerability assessment and AD authentication enabled?
-- What audit policy, virtual_network_rules are applied?
+- What audit policy, virtual_network_rules are configured?
+- How is the private endpoint configured?